ranfysvalle02/Interactive-RAG/blog.md

         return str(kb_output)
 ```

-In this tutorial, we will mainly be focusing on the **CHUNK RETRIEVAL** strategy using MongoDB Atlas as our **data platform** and the function calling API (orchestrated by ActionWeaver).
+In this tutorial, we will mainly be focusing on the **CHUNK RETRIEVAL** strategy using the function calling API of LLMs and MongoDB Atlas as our **data platform**.

 ## Key Features of MongoDB Atlas
 MongoDB Atlas offers a robust vector search platform with several key features, including: